opensearch-project/documentation-website/_monitoring-your-cluster/pa/index.md

 ### Storage

 Performance Analyzer uses `/dev/shm` for temporary storage.
-During heavy workloads on a cluster, Performance Analyzer can use up to 1 GB of space.
+During heavy cluster workloads, Performance Analyzer can use up to 1 GB of space.

 Docker, however, has a default `/dev/shm` size of 64 MB.
 To change this value, you can use the `docker run --shm-size 1gb` flag or [a similar setting in Docker Compose](https://docs.docker.com/compose/compose-file#shm_size).